iambibhas/ms-akshara/README.md

-This is our bot, a [https://github.com/greenkahuna/will](will) bot.
+MsAkshara is the hipchat bot of Akshara Foundation.
+Powered by [Will](https://github.com/greenkahuna/will) bot.